durveshshah/Emotion-Detection-System/README.md

 OpenCV, Tensorflow.keras, Matplotlib, Numpy, os, Python 3

 ## Optional packages
 If you don't have higher gpu, I would recommend using `Google Colab` and only if you are training your model in Google Colab you would require `from google.colab.patches import cv2_imshow` because cv2.imshow will not work on google colab.
-After importing the required packages you will need to use cv2_imshow directly to open the webcam.
+After importing the required packages replace cv2.imshow with cv2_imshow directly to open the webcam.

 # Usage
 ## Data Training